xloong-wang/Semi-supervised-dual-graph-learning-for-TMI/README.md

-# Semi-supervised Dual-Graph Learning for Transportation Mode Identification
+# Semi-supervised Dual-graph Learning for Transportation Mode Identification

+## Overview

-This repository contains a cleaned and GitHub-ready implementation of the **B1′ pure-attention dependency graph** variant for GPS-based transportation mode identification using limited-context trajectory segments.
+This repository provides the implementation of a semi-supervised dual-graph learning framework for transportation mode identification.
+Each trajectory segment is modeled with two graph views:

-## What is included

-- masked graph autoencoder pretraining
-- dual-branch encoder with sequence graph and pure-attention dependency graph
-- supervised fine-tuning on a small labeled subset
-- reproducible train/val/test splits
-- command-line entry points for training and evaluation
+- a **Sequence Graph** for local temporal continuity
+- a **Dependency Graph** for non-local dependency modeling

+To improve representation learning under limited labeled data, the framework further incorporates a **masked graph autoencoder (MGAE)** pretraining strategy.

+The current release focuses on the main **B1′ pure-attention dependency graph** setting.

-## Repository structure
+## Repository Structure

 ```text
 .